rei-doko/find-alot/README.md

 - Direct agent commission fee

 # Documentation
+**Known Issue**
-Known Issue: A bug causes the status of the property to be set as "Sold" and the owner to be the booker when the agent confirms the reservation
+A bug causes the status of a property to be set as "Sold" and the owner to be the booker when the agent confirms the reservation.

+**Cause**
-Cause: A merge issue during GUI implementation disrupted core logic code in the confirm reservation button
+A merge conflict during GUI implementation disrupted core logic in the confirm reservation button.

+**Status**
-Status: Unresolved
+Unresolved

+**Attempts**
-Attempts: Locate the former confirmReserveButton found in the AgentDashboard.java on the AgentDashboard.form
+Attempted to locate the former `confirmReservationButton` in `AgentDashboard.java` on the `AgentDashboard.form` and began troubleshooting.

 ## License